f-duchenne/EPHI_paper/README.md

 Script 4 extracts the mechanisms (trait complementarity and exploitation barrier) from the model, to do Figure 2.

-Script 5 was used to predict a the interaction network for each site.
+Script 5 was used to predict the interaction network for each site.

 Script 6 studies how trait distributions (bill and corolla lengths) vary across sites and how it translates to proportion of forbidden links.